ygorelik/ydk-gen/profiles/README.md

 - `"name"` of the bundle; the name also used to form part of the installation path of the bundle
 - `"version"` of the bundle
 - `"core_version"`, which refers to the [version](https://github.com/CiscoDevNet/ydk-gen/releases) of the YDK core package.
+- `"description"`, short description of the bundle

-Other components of description part are optional.
+Other components of description part are optional, they will not affect the bundle generation.
 Here is simple example of description part:

 ```
 {
     "name":"cisco-ios-xr",
     "version": "6.5.3",
     "core_version": "0.8.4",
-    "Author": "Cisco",
+    "author": "Cisco",
-    "Copyright": "Cisco",
+    "copyright": "Cisco",
-    "Description": "Cisco IOS-XR Native Models From Git",
+    "description": "Cisco IOS-XR Native Models From Git",
 ```

 ### Bundle Components